 PHRASE - A musical sentence.

-PIANO - An acoustic keyboard instrument that produces a sound when a felt covered hammer to strikes a steel string.
+PIANO - An acoustic keyboard instrument that produces a sound when a felt covered hammer strikes a steel string.
 Also, play "Soft".

 PIANISSIMO (pp) - Very soft.

 PICARDY THIRD - A major chord serving as the tonic chord at the end of a piece in a minor key.
 This technique is achieved by raising the third of the expected minor triad by a half step to create a major triad.

 PICCOLO - Italian for "little".
 A little flute that plays one octave higher than a regular flute.

 PITCH - The highness or lowness of a music note.

 PIZZICATO - Plucked.
 A technique for playing a string instrument requiring plucking the string rather than playing it with the bow.

 POCO PIU MOSSO - A little more motion.